Contentful Personalization & Analytics

 Entry interaction tracking

 OptimizedEntry emits the Web SDK's data-ctfl-* tracking attributes for resolved entries.
-Enable automatic tracking in the root config when views, clicks, or hovers must be detected by the Web SDK:
+The root config observes views, clicks, and hovers by default; pass false for any interaction type that your application does not want to observe:

 <YourApp />